trendscenter/NeuroFLAME/note.md

 - Maybe we just let the flare servers be on different ports?

 ## Development Needs
-- We nee the central platform and a client side app that can interact with the central platform and the local system.
+- We need the central platform and a client side app that can interact with the central platform and the local system.

 ## Client Side Application Features
 - UI